tyama501/ELKSmoria/README.md

 ELKS is the Embeddable Linux Kernel Subset in the following repository.
 https://github.com/jbruchon/elks

+To play the game with the limited size of the memory,
-The code size is limitted to 128KB, and the data segment size is limitted to 64KB, so great amount of shrink is needed.
+great amount of shrink is needed.

 Now I am triying to create a Warrior only game with a few treasures on the field without shops.